quantifish/TagGrowth/README.md

 Details to come.

 ## Estimation
-We implement this model using the Template Model Builder (TMB) software called from R using the TMB package.
+We implement this model using the Template Model Builder (TMB) software called from R using the TMB package (https://github.com/kaskr/adcomp).